 We are a global company with operations and customers around the world.
-In 2015, our sales to Europe (including the U.K.), North America and the rest of the world accounted for 33%, 53% and 14% of our revenues, respectively.
+In 2016, our sales to Europe (including the U.K.), North America and the rest of the world accounted for 31%, 55% and 14% of our revenues respectively.
 Changes in global economic conditions have impacted, and will continue to impact, demand for our products.
-The recession in 2008 and 2009 had a significant impact on our financial results, even though we remained profitable in each quarter through the recession.
 Further, our geographic diversity exposes us to a range of risks, such as compliance with different regulatory and legal regimes, exchange controls and regional economic conditions.
 For more information about potential risks we face, see Item 3.D.
 "Risk factors-Risks Relating to Our Operations-Our global operations expose us to economic conditions, political risks and specific regulations in the countries in which we operate, which could have a material adverse impact on our results of operations, financial position and cash flows."